Opinion | Our leadership is hapless. But individuals can outsmart the virus.

 The president offers only denial and complacency, but citizens are not doomed to follow his example.
 When congregations gathered for religious worship without masks, when politicians gathered in the White House Rose Garden without masks, when motorcycle riders rallied without masks, they were negligent and spread outbreaks.
 The price we are paying is high — highest of all among children, who so desperately need to return to in-person classroom instruction.

 Until vaccines arrive, it will take concerted effort to bend the curve again — but it can be done.
 Remember that huge spike in Arizona?
 Sustained mitigation worked: Public events were limited; bars, gyms, movie theaters and water parks were closed temporarily; restaurant dine-in capacity was reduced; and people voluntarily stayed home and wore masks where not mandated.
 Tough sacrifices, to be sure, for a tough situation.
 New cases fell by 75 percent in about a month.
-With Thanksgiving coming, we must take matters into own hands: Avoid large indoor gatherings, wear masks, practice good personal hygiene, and keep social distancing.
+With Thanksgiving coming, we must take matters into own hands: Avoid large indoor gatherings, wear masks, practice good personal hygiene and keep social distancing.
 Testing, tracing and isolation are hard, but must be tried again until rampant community spread is tamped down.
 We can hope for a return of robust, credible national leadership, beginning Jan.
 20. But in the meantime, we are not helpless.

 Read more: